emb3rcia/spark-tboi/README.md

 ## PCB / Schematic License

-All files in `/PCB`, `/Schematic` and `/Gerbers` folders and their subsequent subfolders are licensed under the CERN Open Hardware License v2 (Weakly Reciprocal).
+All files in `/KiCad Project Files`, `/Schematic` and `/Gerbers` folders and their subsequent subfolders are licensed under the CERN Open Hardware License v2 (Weakly Reciprocal).

 See `/Licenses/CERN-OHL.txt` for full terms.